nuts-foundation/nuts-workshops/kik-v/README.md

 Go to [Admin UI of node 1](http://localhost:1303).
 Name this service provider **Issuer SP** since it will be the _Service Provider_ of the credential issuer.
+Set the `Nuts node endpoint of the Service Provider` field to `grpc://nuts.nl:5555`.
 Click on the button `Create Service Provider`.
 Now you can create a issuer organization: Go to `Your care organizations` and create a new organization.
 You can use any `internal ID`, name it **Beheerorganisatie KIK-V** and give it your favorite city.